It's normal to wake up groggy or desire a mid-afternoon snooze. What's not so normal is consistently feeling tired throughout the day.

 Overall, it's best to abstain from alcohol and nicotine — your sleep cycle will thank you for it.
 But, if you have to drink and/or smoke, do so a few hours before bedtime so it’s less likely to disrupt your sleep.

-After understanding how sleep debt and circadian consistency impact wakefulness, it’s time to make the necessary changes to your bedroom, sleep schedule, and wind-down routine.
-If you’re wondering how to stay awake during the day, our alertness-boosting tips and nutritional guidelines can help you maximize your energy levels.
+Now you know how sleep debt and circadian misalignment can tank your energy levels, it’s time to make the necessary changes to your bedroom, sleep schedule, and wind-down routine to stop that happening.
+If you’re wondering how to stay awake during the day, our alertness-boosting tips can help you maximize your energy levels.

 Learn more about Rise for sales teams.